1925 History, Trivia and Fun Facts

 The New York Times published an article stating that Crossword Puzzles were a fad people would quickly grow tired of.

 IDITAROD – In January 1925, a diphtheria epidemic broke out in Nome, Alaska.
-Medicine was hundreds of miles away, in Anchorage.
+Medicine was hundreds of miles away in Anchorage.
 They gathered 18 teams of dog-sledders to make the 674-mile trek.
-Gunner Kassan was the final sledder, let by his soon-to-be-famous dog, Balto.
+Gunner Kassan was the final sledder, led by his soon-to-be-famous dog, Balto.
 The journey is commemorated every year in the Iditarod.
-Togo, another dog in the run, actually did more miles than Balto. #unsunghero
+Togo, another dog in the run, did more miles than Balto. #unsunghero

-Ford introduced its first truck – the Ford Model T Runabout with Pickup Body.
+Ford introduced its first truck – the Ford Model T Runabout with a Pickup Body.

-THE SCOPES TRIAL – John Scopes was a substitute biology teacher in Dayton, Tennessee, a state which had passed a law banning the teaching of evolution.
-Mr. Scopes taught it to his class, as it was in the school’s approved textbook, like every biology teacher in Tennessee did.
+THE SCOPES TRIAL – John Scopes was a substitute biology teacher in Dayton, Tennessee, a state that had passed a law banning the teaching of evolution.
+Mr. Scopes taught it to his class, as it was in the school’s approved textbook like every biology teacher in Tennessee did.
 He was found guilty and was let off on a technicality.

 The Olympic Flag was designed by Pierre de Coubertin (blue, yellow, black, green, and red on a white field).

-Nellie Ross was the first US Governor, was inaugurated in Wyoming on Jan 5, 1925.
-The second female governor, Miriam Ferguson, from Texas, was sworn into office January 20th.
+Nellie Ross was the first US Governor and was inaugurated in Wyoming on Jan 5, 1925.
+The second female governor, Miriam Ferguson, from Texas, was sworn into office on January 20th.

 George Bernard Shaw is the only person to win a Nobel Prize AND an Oscar.
 He won the Nobel Prize for Literature in 1925 and an Oscar for Pygmalion in 1938.